hasanshahriar32/neuronex_client/Readme.md

 - The api’s are protected with jwt token.
 - When calling the protected api’s the developer will need to send the \_id as parameter along with Bearer token at header.
-- The full api documentation will be found here. [api docs for neuroNex coders (neuronex-server.vercel.app)](https://neuronex-server.vercel.app/)
+- The full api documentation will be found here. [api docs for Hstu coders (ai-chatbot-server.vercel.app)](https://ai-chatbot-server.vercel.app/)

 ## Feature of this section: